AleixNicolas/rt_changes_0.3/README.md

 The paramenter -i waits for two dates separated by a comma (eg: start_time,end_time) the format should be according YYYY-MM-DD-HH:MM:SS.

+!!
+Use the same Interval used to create INFILE2 with changes.py

 ## Granularity

 Some allowed values are: